Putin Says Russian Nuclear Weapons more Advanced Than In US - UrduPoint

 The Kremlin has touted its nuclear prowess throughout its two-year offensive in Ukraine, last month warning Western countries there was a "real" risk of nuclear catastrophe if they escalated the conflict.

-Putin's browbeating rhetoric comes just days ahead of elections in Russia that are all but guaranteed to hand him another six years in power and as his military posts gains in Ukraine.
+Putin's latest comments come just days ahead of elections in Russia that are all but guaranteed to hand him another six years in power and as his military posts gains in Ukraine.

 "Our triad, the nuclear triad, it is more modern than any other triad.
 Only we and the Americans actually have such triads.
 And we have advanced much more here," Putin said in a wide-ranging interview with state media.